GitGuru4DevOps-Venkatesh/Venkatesh-Chitragari-Resume-Senior-Analyst/README.md

 Experienced Senior Analyst successfully delivering services on contract or project basis to clients in various industries and specialties.
 Demonstrated ability to provide expert advice and guidance, helping clients improve market position.
 Enthusiastic about providing professional support in different environments.

-- Adept at managing multiple projects with a keen eye for detail, I enhanced client satisfaction and operational efficiency at Digital DreamScapes Network and Fidelity National Financial.
+- Managed multiple projects with a keen eye for detail, I enhanced client satisfaction and operational efficiency at Digital DreamScapes Network and Fidelity National Financial.
 - My expertise in DevOps and strong problem-solving skills have consistently improved project outcomes and team performance, showcasing my ability to deliver high-quality results under pressure.
 - Proven track record of successfully managing multiple freelance assignments concurrently, meeting deadlines and client satisfaction.
 Possessing excellent communication skills while interacting effectively with both technical and non-technical personnel at all levels.
 - Hardworking and passionate job seeker with strong organizational skills eager to secure an entry-level DevOps Engineer position.
 Ready to help team achieve company goals.